-(8) This man founded the Society of the Cincinnati and advocated Indian assimilation as a security policy in a letter written to his military superior, George Washington.
-This man arranged the use of fifty ox-drawn sleds to drag captured cannons from Fort Ticonderoga to Boston after commanding the heavy guns in Artemas Ward's militia at Bunker Hill.
+(13) A letter from George Washington prevented Philippe du Coudray from receiving an appointment superior to this man in 1777.
+This man founded the Society of the Cincinnati and advocated Indian assimilation as a security policy.
+This man arranged the use of fifty oxdrawn sleds to drag captured cannons from Fort Ticonderoga to Boston after commanding the heavy guns in Artemas Ward's militia at Bunker Hill.
 For the point, name this first U.S. Secretary of War, who supervised artillery deployment during the Revolution.